Northern Michigan Wildcats football, 2020–present: 2023

 The 2023 Northern Michigan Wildcats football team represented Northern Michigan University as a member of the Great Lakes Intercollegiate Athletic Conference (GLIAC) during the 2023 NCAA Division II football season.
 In their fourth year under head coach Kyle Nystrom, the Wildcats compiled a 0–11 record (0–6 in conference games), finished in last place in the GLIAC, and were outscored by a total of 538 to 144.
+The season began a 28-game losing streak that continued into the 2025 season.